 “We have a such a deep connection to music because it is ‘hardwired’ in our brains and bodies,” Barbara Else, senior advisor of policy and research at the American Music Therapy Association told Medical News Today.
 “The elements of music – rhythm, melody, etc. – are echoed in our physiology, functioning and being.”

 Given the deep connection we have with music, it is perhaps unsurprising that numerous studies have shown it can benefit our mental health.
 A 2011 study by researchers from McGill University in Canada found that listening to music increases the amount of dopamine produced in the brain – a mood-enhancing chemical, making it a feasible treatment for depression.
-These are the Best wireless earbuds.
+Check out the latest glucofort reviews.

 And earlier this year, MNT reported on a study published in The Lancet Psychiatry that suggested listening to hip-hop music – particularly that from Kendrick Lamar – may help individuals to understand mental health disorders.

 But increasingly, researchers are finding that the health benefits of music may go beyond mental health, and as a result, some health experts are calling for music therapy to be more widely incorporated into health care settings.

 In this Spotlight, we take a closer look at some of the potential health benefits of music and look at whether, for some conditions, music could be used to improve – or even replace – current treatment strategies.
 This is how Metabofix works as a healthy supplement.

 Bob Marley once sang: “One good thing about music, when it hits you feel no pain.”
 According to some studies, this statement may ring true.

 Earlier this year, MNT reported on a study led by Brunel University in the UK that suggested music may reduce pain and anxiety for patients who have undergone surgery.